MarkWilcock372/sql-student/README.md

 # sql-student
-example repo for running SQL as a student
+example repo for running SQL as a student!